-Verwijderd: with the name "AI-Track-tive".
-The

-75 unanalysed images can be analysed automatically after which it is possible to apply manual corrections.
+AI-Track-tive uses two deep neural networks capable of detecting fission tracks in apatite and in muscovite mica.
+The deep neural networks have been trained on microscope images taken on 1000x magnification.
+Using the deep neural networks, unanalyzed images can be analysed automatically after which it is possible to apply manual corrections.
 Although it is tested on output from a Nikon Ni-E Eclipse microscope with Nikon-TRACKFlow software (Van Ranst et al., 2020), AI-Track-tive is certainly platform-independent.
 The only required input for AI-Track-tive are .jpg microscopy images from both transmitted and reflected light with an appropriate size (e.g 1608x1608px or 804x804px).
-The offline windows application of AI-Track-tive contains a Graphical User Interface (GUI) and instructions window from which it is easy to choose the appropriate analysis settings and the specific images.
+AI-Track-tive contains a Graphical User Interface (GUI) from which it is easy to choose the appropriate analysis settings and the specific images.
 The only requirements to train a custom-made DNN is a good internet connection and a Google account.
-The necessary steps to create a database with self-annotated images are specified on our website.
+For Windows users it is possible to download, subsequently open the folder and execute the .exe file from which the AI-Track-tive program will open.
+For Apple and Linux users, it is necessary to install some freeware Spyder IDE, Python 3.8 and some specific Python modules (OpenCV and PyQt) before they can run the program.
+The executable file, Python source code, DNN's and specific instructions can be downloaded ("cloned") on the code repository https://github.com/SimonNachtergaele.